Debt Repayment Scheme In Singapore (2026)

 If you do not qualify for DRS, and have a creditor filing you for bankruptcy, you may consider these 3 options:

-Annulment of the Bankruptcy Order by full settlement or Offer of Composition or a Scheme of Arrangement
+Annulment of the Bankruptcy Order by full settlement or unanimous composition/scheme

 If you choose this option, you’ll need to apply to the court for an annulment of the Bankruptcy Order under Section 123 of the Bankruptcy Act.
 Note that a summons supported by an affidavit stating the reasons why your Bankruptcy Order should be annulled, must be filed in order for this application to be considered, or else, it’ll be rejected.